Independent comparisonAll prices in AUD

 Pricing and plans compared

-MYOB is the cheaper way in: Business Lite is $26 a month against QuickBooks Simple Start at $33, and Business Pro at $47 undercuts Essentials at $55.
-The picture reverses at the top, where MYOB's AccountRight is $150 a month against QuickBooks Plus at $85.
-AccountRight costs more because it carries desktop grade inventory and job tracking that QuickBooks does not match, so you are paying for capability rather than the same thing at a higher price.
+QuickBooks is the cheaper way in: its Simple Start plan ($33 a month) undercuts MYOB Business Lite ($35), and the gap widens up the range, with MYOB Business Pro ($70) sitting above QuickBooks Essentials.
+MYOB's AccountRight costs more than QuickBooks Plus, but it carries desktop grade inventory and job tracking that QuickBooks does not match, so at the top you are paying for capability rather than the same thing at a higher price.
+The comparison table on this page shows each plan's current price in Australian dollars.

 Who each one is built for

-MYOB suits two groups: cost conscious operators who want the lowest entry price and value Australian phone support, and inventory heavy businesses such as wholesalers and trades that need AccountRight's stock control and job costing.
+MYOB suits two groups: businesses that want an established Australian all-rounder with local phone support, and inventory heavy businesses such as wholesalers and trades that need AccountRight's stock control and job costing.
 Its decades in the market also mean many local bookkeepers know it well.

-QuickBooks suits cloud first businesses that want strong reporting, multi currency and project tracking, and like that those features arrive on Plus at $85, below MYOB's top tier.
+QuickBooks suits cloud first businesses that want strong reporting, multi currency and project tracking, and like that those features arrive on its Plus plan for less than MYOB's top tier.
 It is a strong fit for service businesses that care more about reporting than deep inventory.

 Australian compliance: BAS, GST, STP and awards